 The Quantum Computer Puzzle My paper “the quantum computer puzzle” has just appeared in the May 2016 issue of Notices of the AMS.
 Here are the beautiful drawings for the paper (representing the “optimistic view” and the “pessimistic view”) by my … Continue reading

-Update (April 2016) : and here is a link to a lecture at the Technion from 2015 in Hebrew!
+Update (April 2016) : Here is a link to a new post on my May 2016 Notices AMS paper.
 Here are links to a videotaped lecture in two parts entitled “why quantum computers cannot work” recorded at the Simons Institute for … Continue reading